Singaporean’s Guide to Travel during Golden Week in Japan

 Children’s Day (Kodomo no hi):

 The Boy’s Festival, also known as Tango no Sekku, is celebrated every year on May 5 in Japan.
-Families display carp streamers and samurai dolls in their homes as a way of praying for the health and future success of their sons.
+Families display carp streamers and samurai dolls in their homes to pray for the health and future success of their sons.
 The Girl’s Festival is celebrated on March 3

 9 Tips for visitors to visit Golden Week in Japan – Plan Ahead!